Providing for future care needs

 Care provision in the UK is changing.
 Local Authorities may use your assets (if they are above £23,250.00) to help towards the cost of care, resulting in your home potentially being put at risk.

-There are 3 possible routes to help pay for care provision if it is required:
+There are 3 possible routes to help pay for care

 1. Through your Will